-To satisfy versioning requirements, the JSON Schema representation of each resource has one unversioned schema file, and a set of versioned schema files.
+To satisfy versioning requirements, the JSON Schema representation of each resource shall have one unversioned schema file and a set of versioned schema files.

-The unversioned definition of a resource contains an anyOf statement.
-This statement consists of an array of \$ref terms, which point to the following definitions:
+The unversioned definition of a resource shall contain an anyOf statement.
+This statement shall consist of an array of \$ref terms, which point to the following definitions:

-- The JSON Schema definition for a reference property. - The versioned definitions of the resource.
+- The JSON Schema definition for a reference property. - · The versioned definitions of the resource.

-The unversioned definition of a resource also uses the uris term to express the allowable URIs for the resource, and the deletable, insertable, and updatable terms to express the capabilities of the resource.
+The unversioned definition of a resource shall contain the uris term to express the allowable URIs for the resource, and the deletable, insertable, and updatable terms to express the capabilities of the resource.